Atreusion/SWN-Generators/README.md

 ## Installation

 To install, you first need to install [Python 3.6+](https://www.python.org/downloads/).
-Download an install whichever version your computer needs.
+Download and install whichever version your computer needs.
 Linux users should have it pre-installed, but ```python3``` might not be up-to-date.

 Second, you need to install [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI):